-Hubspot had invited me this week to Munich to present a new study and its event "Grow with HubSpot", which under the name "Hype vs. Reality" investigates which new technologies consumers really want.
-For this purpose, the inbound Marketeer end of 2017 interviewed a total of 7.406 people worldwide from all age groups and both sexes.
+Hubspot had invited me to Munich this week to present a new study and its event “Grow with HubSpot”, which was called “Hype vs. Reality ”examines what new technologies consumers really want.
+At the end of 2017, the inbound marketer surveyed a total of 7.406 people worldwide from all age groups and of both sexes.

 The result is actually no big surprise: technologies with a high popularity are perceived as very useful and are widely accepted.
 These include, for example, Google Maps, live chat offers on websites or music streaming services.
 On the other hand, more complex innovations such as cryptocurrencies have a more difficult status.

 Acceptance of tools: The more useful the more popular

 Actually, no surprise: navigation systems like Google Maps uses almost everyone.
 They are by far the most in use and therefore have the highest enforcement: 67% have already used such services and are planning to use 8%.

 This is probably due to the versatility of the services that offer additional information in addition to route planning, such as restaurants, hotels or shops with opening hours and ratings.

 What also becomes clear in the study, but actually no surprise is that Germans tend to be more critical of new technologies than other countries.
 The most difficult to understand respondents find complex technologies that are rarely present in everyday life.

 These include, for example, crypto currencies (29%), blockchain (29%), neural networks (27%) or initial coin offerings (27%).
 Cryptocurrencies such as Bitcoin also overvaluate more than one in four, followed by self-driving cars (22%) and artificial intelligence (20%).
 Personal shopping offers, contactless payment and language assistants, on the other hand, are still viewed critically by many consumers, as they do not yet offer any direct added value.